McKean-Vlasov Stochastic Partial Differential Equations: Existence, Uniqueness and Propagation of Chaos: Introduction

 In order to illustrate our results more clearly, in this work we only focus on the propagation of chaos in a concrete model rather than in a general framework.
 More precisely, we consider the following interacting stochastic 2D Navier-Stokes systems

-where the interaction external force term $\tilde{K}$ as well as $\tilde{\sigma}$ satisfies locally Lipschitz and linear growth conditions (see ${\mathbf{H\ref{H33}}}$-${\mathbf{H\ref{H44}}}$ below), and a typical example for the interaction term is the {\it{Stokes drag force}} in fluids, namely
+where the interaction external force term $\tilde{K}$ as well as $\tilde{\sigma}$ satisfies locally Lipschitz and linear growth conditions (see $\mathbf{A1}$-$\mathbf{A2}$ below), and a typical example for the interaction term is the {\it{Stokes drag force}} in fluids, namely

+where $c_0$ is a positive constant.
 The {\it{Stokes drag force}} (also called fluid resistance) is appropriate for objects or particles moving through a fluid at relatively slow speed (i.e.~low Reynolds number), which is approximately proportional to the relative velocity (i.e.~$u-v$).
 This interaction force is very classical and important also in the theory of propagation of chaos for finite-dimensional stochastic differential equations.

 The second main aim of this paper is to identify the mean field limit of the interacting stochastic 2D Navier-Stokes systems \eref{ns01}.
-More precisely, we show (in Theorem \ref{th4}) that if then the empirical laws $\mathscr{S}^N_t:=\frac{1}{N}\sum_{j=1}^N\delta_{X^{N,j}_t}$ of the particle system \eref{ns01} converge to the law of the unique solution of a McKean-Vlasov stochastic 2D Navier-Stokes equation (2D MVSNSE) with the initial law $\mu_0$, more precisely,
+More precisely, we show (in Theorem \ref{th4}) that if then there exists an accumulation point of the empirical laws $\mathscr{S}^N_t:=\frac{1}{N}\sum_{j=1}^N\delta_{X^{N,j}_t}$ to the interacting system \eref{ns01}, which is a martingale solution of 2D McKean-Vlasov stochastic Navier-Stokes equation (2D MVSNSE) with initial law $\mu_0$.
+Furthermore, under additional assumptions we can also show the following convergence